 - On 21 April, the Church celebrates the feast of the Holy Empress and mentions Alexandra, also known as Prisca, wife of Emperor Diocletian.

 If you enjoyed our article, please visit the following Quiz to test your biblical knowledge about the unknown mystery of Saint Alexandra and the other saints.
-I just wanted to thank you for your time, and if you have any questions, please contact us at firstname.lastname@example.org.
+Also, I wanted to thank you for your time, and if you have any questions, please get in touch with us at firstname.lastname@example.org.

 Quizlet about Saint Alexandra